 Without a home base, my things get lost.
 I don’t know where to keep my work items, so I just set them down somewhere.
 Then one of the younger kids doodles on my notes or my child with Pica eats a couple of pages from a book I’m reviewing.

-This leads to frustration, as you can imagine.
-It’s so much nicer to have a home for my things.
+As you can imagine, this leads to frustration.
+It’s so much nicer to have a dedicated home for my things.

 When picking a home base, here’s what I looked for:

-- A place with drawers so I could organize a bit
+- A place with drawers so I could stay organized

 - Room for my laptop and other tech stuff

-Before deciding to use the desk, I thought about repurposing an old dresser.
-It was the perfect height to use as a “standing desk” and I could have had my laptop charging area on top.
-Then the drawers could be filled with my supplies.
+Before deciding to use the desk, I considered repurposing an old dresser.
+It was the perfect height for a “standing desk,” and I could have placed my laptop charging area on top.
+Then, the drawers could be filled with my supplies.

 Your home base doesn’t need to be fancy.
 It does need to meet your needs.
 So spend a few minutes brainstorming what your area must have.
 Then start thinking about ways to make it happen in your space.